sosegon/numbers/README.md

 ## Development

-The game was built based on the code of another casual game [2048tricks](https://github.com/sosegon/2048tricks).
-There are three main scripts:

-  - board.js: It contains the classes and functions that define the logic of the game.
-  - index.js: It has the logic view.
-  - localStorage: It is charge of saving the state of the game for future sessions.
+The game is being developed using [React](https://reactjs.org/) and [Redux](https://redux.js.org/).
+The logic of the game is defined in the clasess under the folder [model](https://github.com/sosegon/numbers/tree/master/src/js/model).
+Those classes serve to create objects that will be handled in the [containers](https://github.com/sosegon/numbers/tree/master/src/js/containers) to present them in the [components](https://github.com/sosegon/numbers/tree/master/src/js/components).
+The state of the game is save in [local storage](https://github.com/sosegon/numbers/tree/master/src/js/dataLocalStorageManager) for a next session.

+## Documentation

+Documentation can be found [here](https://sosegon.github.io/numbers).